-Agency is one of the most important duties of what a real estate agent does and has a specific responsibility to his or her client that is called a fiduciary duty, which simply means that the agent has to act in the best interests of his/her client.
-Not only does a real estate agent have to sell your house, he or she also has to be responsible for it.
+Agency is one of the most important duties of a real estate agent.
+A licensed real estate agent has a specific, legal responsibility to his or her client; called a fiduciary duty.
+This simply means that the agent must act in the best interests of his/her client.
+A licensed real estate agent is obligated to help a buyer purchase a property while performing the following fiduciary duties:

-A good agent will keep up with market activity and help his or her clients with contracts, inspections, negotiations, and the closing process.
+Care and Diligence – Prepare to competently represent the seller, through education.
+A good real estate agent will keep up with current market activity and assist his or her clients with contracts, negotiations, inspections, as well as the closing process.

-Regarding the State of Illinos they do allow Dual Agency and that is primarily where they represent the seller and buyer in the same transaction.
-There are specific rules and procedures for this and both the buyer and the seller have to agree to it in writing.
-The primary directive is that they can’t tell the seller what the highest price a buyer is willing to pay and the agent can’t tell the buyer the lowest price the seller is willing to sell for.
+The practice of Dual Agency occurs when the real estate agent represents the buyer AND the seller in the same transaction.
+There are specific rules and procedures for this practice, and both the buyer and the seller have to agree to it, in writing.
+The primary directive for Dual Agency is that the agent cannot tell the seller what the highest price a buyer is willing to pay, and also that the agent cannot tell the buyer the lowest price the seller is willing to sell for.

 Even though the State of Illinois allows this practice, our company policy dictates that we never participate in Dual Agency.
 Select A Fee Real Estate represents only one party in a transaction!
 You are assured that you receive only the best service, council, and advice, for your situation.